-If the normal mode won't work, try the advanced mode to fix your iPhone running all kind of iOS versions including iOS 11.
+If the normal mode won't work, try the advanced mode to fix your iPhone.
 But note that advanced mode will erase all the content and settings on your iOS device.

 Apple will release iOS update often.
 The best way to avoid problems with one update might be waiting for the more stable version.
-But if you cannot wait anymore, then use iMyFone iOS System Recovery.
+But if you cannot wait anymore, then use iMyFone iOS System Recovery (compatible with iOS 11).